Chapter 48

 Let us notice the following verses,

-1 … God told Abram (who was later renamed Abraham) to leave his country and his father’s house.
+1 … After Terah, Abram’s father, passed away God told Abram (who was later renamed Abraham) to leave his country and his father’s house.

-2 … God further told Abraham that if he obeyed He, God, would truly bless him and make his name great.
+2-3 … God further told Abram that He would truly bless him and make his name great.

 7 … The Lord appeared to Abram and promised to give the land of Canaan to his descendents.
-God did fulfill His promise to Abraham.
 As we read the Old Testament we find that Abram’s descendents eventually settled in the land of Canaan to become the land of Israel.
-In fact, even today Abraham’s descendents, that is the Jewish people, are living in the land of Israel.
+In fact, even today some of Abraham’s physical descendents, that is the Jewish people, are living in the land of Israel.
+Thus, God did fulfill His promise to Abraham.

 DANIEL